risk-first/website/practices/Estimates.md

 ## Agile Estimation

-One alternative approach, must espoused in DevOps/Agile is to pick a short-enough period of time (say, two days or two weeks), and figure out what the most meaningful step towards achieving an objective would be in that time.
-By fixing the time period, we remove [Schedule Risk](Scarcity-Risk#schedule-risk) from the equation, don't we?
+One alternative approach, must espoused in DevOps/Agile is to pick a short-enough period of time (say, two days or two weeks), and figure out what the most meaningful step towards achieving an objective would be in that time.   <!-- tweet-end --> By fixing the time period, we remove [Schedule Risk](Scarcity-Risk#schedule-risk) from the equation, don't we?

 Well, no.  First, how to choose the time period?
 [Schedule Risk](Scarcity-Risk#schedule-risk) tends to creep back in, in the form of something like [Man-Hours](https://en.wikipedia.org/wiki/Man-hour) or [Story Points](https://www.atlassian.com/agile/project-management/estimation):